 A Jesus Girl’s Perspective on Food (+Overeating Help)

 Now imagine that you apply “living a life as a daughter of the King” to how you eat.
 How would that knowledge impact the way that you live your daily life?
 Would you handle those unexpected brownies or the desire to “stress eat” any differently?

 Here we will look at how our position as royalty can change our perspective on food.

-Please note, this is not a To Do List but to a “To Aspire to List” for overeating help.
+Please note, this is not a To Do List but a “To Aspire To List” to overcome overeating urges.
 We may never arrive BUT we can touch the heart of our Heavenly Father as we try.